syncfusion-content/javascript-docs/js/Spreadsheet/CellRanges.md

 # Cell Range

 A Cell Range is a collection of cells in a sheet.
 It represents single cell or selection of cells.
-When cells have been selected they are surrounded by border.
+When cells have been selected, they are surrounded by border.

-You can perform following operations with Cell Range,
+You have following features in Cell Range,

 * Comment
 * Cell Navigation